CyrilPeponnet/cyrilpeponnet.github.com/_posts/2014-09-18-diving-into-python-memory.md

 ---snip---

-It's Iq responses… there is a lot of them almost identical (except the id) they *should* be cleaned by the GC, but it's not the case, they must have some pending references, let's see whitch are the hodlers.
+It's Iq responses… there are a lot of them almost identical (except the id) they *should* be cleaned by the GC, but it's not the case, they must have some pending references, let's see which are the holders.

-Objgraph can generate pretty usefull graph regarding references:
+Objgraph can generate pretty useful graphes regarding references:

 ```python
 In : objgraph.show_backrefs(objgraph.by_type('Iq')[0], filename="/vagrant/g.png",refcounts=True, max_depth=5)